kishanlalchoudhary/kishanlalchoudhary/README.md

 - 👨‍💻 You can access all of my projects here.

-- 💬 Ask me anything about Web Development, I am happy to help.
+- 💬 Ask me anything about Web Development; I'm happy to help.

 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: I love connecting with different people.
+- ⚡ Fun fact: I'm a natural conversationalist and love to connect with peoples.

 - 💪🏼 Fav Quote: "Great Developers never stop learning".